Build Up Your Resume

 - Search Handshake for internships and part-time professional opportunities, but also learn about ways to protect yourself from fraudulent jobs and scams.

 - Gain classroom experience by substitute teaching for Monroe County Community School Corporation, Richland-Bean Blossom Community School Corp., North Lawrence Community Schools, Brown County Schools, or Seven Oaks Classical School.

 - Consider participating in Global Gateway for Teachers to gain cultural immersion experience.

-- Consider adding a minor, license addition, or language classes to make you even more marketable.
+- Consider adding a minor, license addition, or certificate to make you even more marketable.